technomancy/bussard/manual.md

 Certain portals which allow travel between systems of different governments require you to receive clearance before you may travel through them.
-Worlds in the border systems containing these portals usually offer services where citizens of one government may buy clearance to another government.
-Try using the `embassy` command on the station computer for details.

 ### API list

-In your onboard computer, `ship` is a table representing the data and functionality that can be accessed programmatically.
+In your onboard computer, `ship` is a table representing the data and functionality that can be accessed by code you write.

 #### ship.status